Christoph's Content Corner (1280 x 720 px) (2200 × 450 px)

 I was heading to Nashville, flying on Delta during the holiday season.

-A few days before the trip, Delta sent me an email with potentially helpful things.
-It as created as a nice-looking infographic.
+Delta sent me an email with potentially helpful things a few days before the trip.
+It had reated as a nice-looking infographic.

 Of course, there is a clickable link at the bottom of the image to head on over and download the app now.

-As I keep scrolling Delta reminded me that I can earn Delta miles while riding with Lyft.
+As I kept scrolling, Delta reminded me that I could earn Delta miles while riding with Lyft.

 And then, finally, it reminds us that we can always send a gift card for the next Delta purchase to somebody.
 Also very timely for the holiday season.